 As with most things in New Zealand, rentals are more expensive during peak season because the demand is higher.
 The roads also tend to be much busier during those summer months (December-February).
 You can usually save quite a bit of money if you travel during the off-season.
 If you travel during the winter, you’ll get a motorhome for about NZ$150+ per day with full insurance.
 For summer, the same vehicle will cost NZ$500+ per day.
 Quite a big difference!
 The fluctuation is less severe with rental cars, because the country’s fleet is much larger.

 New Zealand has a wide variety of accommodation for those with rental cars.
 You can choose from B & B Lodges, cottages, motels, boutique hotels, and mainstream hotels.
 Cost usually starts at around NZ$250+ per night per room.
-You can check out our full accommodation guide here.
+You can check out our full accommodation options here.

 Regardless of whether you choose a motorhome or a rental car, you will have a fantastic holiday.
 Take some time to weigh up the pros and cons of each option, and you will create the travel experience that suits you the best.
 Finally, some travel planning trips to consider.